patenak/GCD-Project1/README.md

 Requirements for submission include:

-	*a tidy data set as described below
+1. a tidy data set

-	*a link to a Github repository with a developed script for performing the analysis
+2. a link to a Github repository with a developed script for performing the analysis

-	*a code book that describes the variables, the data, and any transformations or work that you performed to clean up 	the data called CodeBook.md.
+3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

 Files Needed from UCI HAR Dataset archive (UCI HAR Dataset.zip) to perform analysis:
 ====================================================================================
 path: /UCI HAR Dataset/
 -----------------------

-README.txt:		readme file for original experiment
+*README.txt:*		readme file for original experiment

-activity_labels:	lisitng of numeric codes for each activity type
+*activity_labels:*	lisitng of numeric codes for each activity type

-features_info: 		Information on feature selection and variables of the feature vectors
+*features_info:* 	Information on feature selection and variables of the feature vectors

-features.txt:		listing of variables for which data was collected
+*features.txt:*		listing of variables for which data was collected

 path: /UCI HAR Dataset/test/
 ----------------------------

-X_test.txt:		test dataset
+*X_test.txt:*		test dataset

-subject_test.txt:	listing of test subject number
+*subject_test.txt:*	listing of test subject number

-y_test.txt:		listing of activity code
+*y_test.txt:*		listing of activity code

 path: /UCI HAR Dataset/train/
 -----------------------------

-X_train.txt:		train dataset
+*X_train.txt:*		train dataset

-subject_train.txt:	listing of test subject number
+*subject_train.txt:*	listing of test subject number

-y_train.txt:		listing of activity code
+*y_train.txt:*		listing of activity code

 **NOTE: both test and train folders contain folders for Internal Signals which are not used for analysis since all required data is included in X_test.txt and X_train.txt files.**

 Instructions:
 =============